Torr Road Trail

 • The Lough Neagh Whodunit Hunt starts at Oxford Island and ends at Cranfield Church east of Toome.
 It is a self-guided, linear driving murder mystery trail.

-• Visit lovely lakeside villages while taking in beautiful lakeside scenery.
+• Visit lovely lakeside villages and see beautiful scenery.
 You’ll see the finest Irish Cross in Northern Ireland dating back over 1,000 years, a castle, a ruined church and holy well, visit Oxford Island nature reserve… and much more.
 If you’re a Game Of Thrones fan, there’s a filming location that you’ll stop at along the clue hunt too!

 • Over 30 clues to solve!